 Our International Grants Program supports small, grassroots activist organizations that have provocative direct-action agendas and that are working strategically on multipronged campaigns to preserve and protect our environment.
 We support local groups that work to protect local habitats and frontline communities through bold, original actions.

 We are most interested in making these grants to organizations that identify and work on the root causes of problems and approach issues with a commitment to long-term change.
-We look for innovative groups with proposed projects that are quantifiable; that have specific goals, objectives, and action plans, and that include measures for evaluating success.
+We look for innovative groups with proposed projects that are quantifiable; that have specific goals, objectives and action plans, and that include measures for evaluating success.

 Your proposal will be reviewed by employees from the international region for which you apply.

-To Qualify for Patagonia International Grant Funding:
+To qualify for Patagonia International Grants Program funding:

 - Your organization must operate for the environmental and public good.

 - Your organization, or your fiscal sponsor, must have a bank account for business purposes in the name of your organization.